Shashiraj-Singh-Sendhav/Web-Dev-API-Task/README.md

 ## Description
 In this application we can access api's which can CREATE,READ,UPDATE,DELETE user.
-Swagger is also integrated by which we can access api's.

 (https://github.com/Shashiraj-Singh-Sendhav/Web-Dev-API-Task) repository.